Pre-K

 Help with maintaining the building and grounds by attending one 2-hour deep clean & beautification shift

-Attend the parent orientation and 2 of the 4 parenting webinars noted on the calendar
+Attend the parent orientation and 1-3 parenting webinars noted on the calendar

 Participate in fundraising activities

-For a thorough dive into the differences between TK & Pre-K, our sister cooperative preschool, Cupertino Co-op Nursery School, has posted a very informative piece here.
+For more on the differences between TK & Pre-K, our sister cooperative preschool, Cupertino Co-op Nursery School, has posted a very informative piece on this very subject here.

 For comparison and context, SPNS offers Pre-K children …